-Our independent directors are entitled to an annual retainer of \$60,000 in addition to meeting fees of (i) \$2,500 for each meeting of the board of directors attended in person, (ii) \$1,500 for each meeting of the board of directors attended via teleconference and (iii) \$1,000 for each committee meeting attended in person or via teleconference.
+Our independent directors are entitled to an annual retainer of \$90,000 in addition to meeting fees of (i) \$2,500 for each meeting of the board of directors attended in person or via teleconference and (ii) \$1,000 for each committee meeting attended in person or via teleconference.
 We do not pay compensation to our interested directors.